kombit/tokenservice_oioidws-net/DEVELOPER-NOTES.md

 ### Build the packages with Azure DevOps Pipeline

-* Ensure API key to digitaliseringsstyrelsen's nuget account is set up correctly for the "Digst.OioIdws.WscCore Nuget" pipeline
+* Ensure API key to digitaliseringsstyrelsen's nuget account is set up correctly for the "Kombit.OioIdws.WscCore Nuget" pipeline
-* Push packages to NuGet by running the "Digst.OioIdws.WscCore Nuget" pipeline on Azure DevOps
+* Push packages to NuGet by running the "Kombit.OioIdws.WscCore Nuget" pipeline on Azure DevOps

 ### Build the packages with PowerShell script